-Major General William T. Sherman’s 40,000 Federals had chased Johnston east to the Mississippi capital of Jackson after the fall of Vicksburg.
-Sherman partially encircled the city and prepared to put Johnston’s 32,000 Confederates under siege.
-The Federals began a bombardment on the 12th, with heavy guns shelling the Confederate defenses from multiple directions.
+Major-General William T. Sherman’s 40,000-man Federal army had chased Confederates under General Joseph E. Johnston east to the Mississippi capital of Jackson after the fall of Vicksburg.
+Sherman encircled the city on three sides, with the Pearl River on the fourth, and put Johnston under siege.
+The Federals began a bombardment on July 12, with heavy guns shelling the Confederate defenses from multiple directions.

-Johnston did not want to lose his army the way that Generals John C. Pemberton and Franklin Gardner lost theirs at Vicksburg and Port Hudson.
-Johnston was willing to sacrifice the town if it saved his men.
+Johnston’s only hope was for Sherman to cripple himself by attacking Johnston’s strong defenses, thereby giving the Confederates a chance to escape.
+Unlike the commanders who had recently lost their armies at Vicksburg and Port Hudson, Johnston was determined to save his army, even if it meant sacrificing Jackson.
 He wrote President Jefferson Davis, “If the enemy will not attack, we must, or at the last moment withdraw.
 We cannot attack seriously without risking the army.”

 Grant was not on his way, but he could have easily reinforced Sherman if needed.
 Johnston had no reinforcements to draw from, and a protracted siege would only result in losing his entire army.
 Worse, Johnston learned on the 16th that his cavalry expedition to capture Sherman’s supply train had failed, resulting in the Federals having enough ammunition to train 200 guns on the Confederates.

 Johnston wrote Davis, “The enemy being strongly reinforced, and able when he pleases to cut us off, I shall abandon this place, which is impossible for us to hold.”
 He sent his sick and wounded out of town to the east before evacuating the main army that night.
 The Confederates fell back across the Pearl River to Brandon.
-They left behind a large amount of weapons and supplies because they did not repair the railroad bridge needed to transport them.
+They left behind three guns, some 1,400 small arms, and over 20,000 rounds of artillery because they did not repair the railroad bridge needed to transport them.
+Large amounts of railroad stock were also abandoned.

-Noting a lack of enemy activity on the morning of the 17th, Sherman sent his troops forward to confirm the defenses had been abandoned.
-He dispatched a division to pursue the Confederates, but Johnston moved farther east to Morton.
+Some Federals noted what they thought were sounds of a Confederate evacuation on the morning of the 17th.
+Sherman did not take these reports seriously and was therefore surprised when he received confirmation that the defenses had indeed been abandoned.
+Sherman dispatched a division to pursue the Confederates, but Johnston withdrew farther east to Morton.
 The distance and the blistering heat halted the Federal pursuit.
 Sherman later wrote, “General Johnston had carried his army safely off, and pursuit in that hot weather would have been fatal to my command.”